 Precinct delegate candidates file an Affidavit of Identity for ballot access.
 Your Affidavit of Identity must be notarized.

 Candidates for precinct delegate must file their affidavit of identity form with their county clerk by mail or in person.
-The filing deadline for precinct delegate candidates falls on the thirteenth Tuesday prior to the August primary (4:00 pm May 3rd in 2016).
+The filing deadline for precinct delegate candidates is May 8th 2018 by 4:00pm.
 A precinct delegate can now be elected with just one vote.
 (Formerly a precinct delegate needed a three-vote minimum.)